 Course Offering Availability: Spring This course covers the history/evolution/principles and contemporary applications of criminal law.
 Topics include sources of substantive law, classification of crimes, parties to crime, elements of crimes, matters of criminal responsibility, and other related topics.
 Upon completion, students should be able to discuss the sources of law and identify, interpret, and apply the appropriate statutes/elements.
 This course is also available through the Virtual Learning Community (VLC).
+This course has been approved for transfer under the CAA and ICAA as a premajor and/or elective course requirement.

-Course No. Title Class Lab Clinical Credit CJC 132 Court Procedure & Evidence 3 0 0 3
+CJC 132 Court Procedure & Evidence 3 0 0 3 Prerequisites: None